-Double left clicking on the gas chart will bring up a select tool that changes color and is "stuck" to the tip of the cursor.
+Double left clicking on the right side of the chart will bring up a select tool that changes color and is "stuck" to the tip of the cursor.
 Also at the tip of the cursor is a green information box that displays the time in minutes.
-If the cursor goes to the left of the geolograph tick marks, the green information box displays the depth.
+If the cursor goes to the left of the depth marks, the green information box displays the depth.
 This is useful in selecting a range of feet or minutes of data.
 By double clicking on a second point on the Gas Chart, you have just selected a range of data, and the Select Items Box will appear.

-Examine Raw Chromatograph This button allows the user to see a close-up view of the selected chromatograph output.
+View Chromatograph button allows the user to see a close-up view of the selected chromatograph output (see picture of Chromatograph Data window above).
 Left clicking and holding on the chromatogram will allow the user to adjust the trace up and down on the display window.
-If the trace is too large or too small, the user can adjust the overall visual size in the Program and Equipment Setup Screen, under the Chromatograph Tab.
 When the user is satisfied with the display, a print can be made of the chromatogram.

-The peak search times are shown as heavy-colored overlays on the chromatograph curve.
+The peak timing lines are shown as heavy-colored overlays on the chromatograph curve.
 Each time-window is centered on its associated vertical line.

-The data for the particular chromatogram is available to the right of the chromatogram.
-If a particular peak timing is off, or is incorrectly labeled, then all the user has to do is click on the Set Cx peak, place the cross hairs over the correct peak, and DOUBLE CLICK on the peak to set the new timing window for that component.
+The data for the particular chromatogram is available to the right of the chromatogram (see Chromatograph Data window picture above).
+If any peak timing is off, or incorrectly labeled, then all the user must do is click on the Set Cx Peak button, place the cross hairs over the correct peak, and DOUBLE CLICK on the peak to set the new timing window for that component.